VR-addicted/PINBALL-WIZARD-25-GAMEPAD/README.md

 Nightlys are realtime snapshots with bugs and/or unfinished functions!

-If you beginn the project, feel free to get in contact with me on meta, discord or here.
+If you beginn the project, feel free to get in contact with me on printables, meta, discord or here.
+You can ask me any question about this project.
+You are wellcome.
+Discord: vraddicted
-discord: vraddicted, Meta: VR-addicted
+Meta: VR-addicted

 Stay stable, and the force will be with you.